What Rehabilitation Therapists should look for when choosing for a Home Health job. Plus FREE Printable interview questions!

 - If I have any questions or issues with documentation, including how to complete an OASIS visit and how to update a plan of care, who should I contact?

-– What is the process for taking vacation days?
-Will my patients be covered by another SLP?
+- What is the process for taking vacation days?
+Will my patients be covered by another therapist?

-– Are there any additional job duties expected of me (e.g. mentoring students, unpaid lunch meetings)?
+- Will I have additional job duties (e.g. mentoring students, lunch meetings)?